Radiography

 We strongly recommend you attend one of these informational sessions.
 All information meetings are held at the main campus in Normal, IL, unless otherwise noted.

-- For wider test availability, you may schedule a test date through ATI at https://atitesting.com/teas/register/teas-at-ati.
+- For wider test availability, you may schedule a test date through ATI.
 There is an additional test fee for this option.

-Study materials are available at the Heartland Library or may be purchased at https://atitesting.com/teas-prep.
+Study materials are available at the Heartland Library or may be purchased on the ATI prep page for study materials.

 Students may take the ATI TEAS twice within an application cycle.
 The highest score of the two attempts will be used for evaluation.
 TEAS scores are valid for two application cycles.

-A mandatory program orientation for the Class of 2024 cohort will occur on Thursday, April 21, 2022.
+A mandatory program orientation for the Class of 2026 cohort will occur on Friday, April 19, 2024.
 Admitted students to the program will not be enrolled in courses without attending.
-The orientation will be held in the Instructional Commons Building (ICB), room 1706.
-The time is yet to be determined and will be posted here when announced.
+The time and location is yet to be determined and will be posted once determined.